SharK-020/personality-test/README.md

 # personality_test

-This project, created while ;earning Flutter, that adds up the scores of the user's chosen responses and displays a sentence in accordance with that score...
+This project was created while learning Flutter.
+This app adds up the scores of the user's chosen responses and displays a sentence in accordance with that score in the end...

 ## Getting Started